Repertoire list (what you have played in the past, either solo or chamber) to help us group you into the proper ensemble and section placement.

 If you are attending with a previously formed group, there is no need to submit a video recording.
 Past attendees do not need to submit a photo or audio sample.

 At the end of the registration on Acceptd, pay via credit card for registration fees, tuition, and if you're staying at Lenfest Hall, housing.
 Starting noon EST Friday, January 25, 2019, $60 will be added to the registration fee.
-Registration closes Friday, March 15 at noon EST.
+Registration closes Sunday, March 24 at midnight EST.

 1. Stick around and get the most out of your experience.